Song Kang-ho: 1991–1997: Early career

-Path to Leading Actors
+1998–2002: Path to leading roles

-Director Kim Jee-woon was the one who opened a new path for Song, who had cast as bullies and gangsters.
-Director Kim cast Song as Young-min, the eldest son of Park In-hwan and Na Moon-hee, in his debut film, The Quiet Family where Song showed the essence of comic cruelty acting.
-Song took on his first leading role as secret agent Lee Jang-gil, Han Suk-kyu's partner, in Kang Je-gyu's blockbuster thriller Shiri.
-However, it was director Kim Jee-woon who elevated Song into leading actor status in his film The Foul King.
-Released in cinema in February 2000, Song acted as Lim Dae-ho, a bank clerk turn professional wrestling, for which he did most of his own stunts.
-Song's comic acting was topped with deep pathos and his popularity increased.
-Song always said that this role was his hardest role as an actor.
+Director Kim Jee-woon opened a new path for Song, who had been cast mainly as bullies and gangsters, by casting him as Young-min, the eldest son of Park In-hwan and Na Moon-hee, in his debut film, The Quiet Family (1998).
+In this film, Song showed the essence of comic cruelty acting.
+He then took on his first leading role as agent Lee Jang-gil, Han Suk-kyu's partner, in Kang Je-gyu's blockbuster thriller Shiri (1999).
+However, it was director Kim Jee-woon who elevated Song into leading actor status in his film The Foul King (2000).
+The movie was released in cinemas in February 2000, with Song portraying Lim Dae-ho, a bank clerk turned professional wrestler, for which he did most of his own stunts.
+Song's comic acting was topped with deep pathos, and his popularity increased.
+He always said that this role was his hardest role as an actor.

-His performance in Myung Film production Joint Security Area as North Korean Army sergeant Oh Joong-pil, established Song as one of South Korea's leading actors.
-He won the Best Actor Award at the 38th Grand Bell Awards for his performance.
-Song also starred in one of Park Chan-wook acclaimed trilogy, Sympathy for Mr. Vengeance, which centers on a father's pursuit of his daughter's kidnappers.
-In 2002, Song starred in another major production by Myung Films, YMCA Baseball Team, about Korea's first baseball team which formed in the early 20th century.
+Song's performance in the Myung Film production Joint Security Area (2000) as North Korean Army sergeant Oh Joong-pil established him as one of South Korea's leading actors.
+He won the Best Actor Award at the 38th Grand Bell Awards for this performance.
+Song also starred in the first installment of Park Chan-wook's acclaimed Vengeance trilogy, Sympathy for Mr. Vengeance (2002), which centers on a father's pursuit of his daughter's kidnappers.
+In 2002, Song starred in another major production by Myung Films, YMCA Baseball Team (2002), which is about Korea's first baseball team formed in the early 20th century.

-Prominence
+2003–2018: Prominence

 In 2003, Song played a leading role as Park Doo-man, an incompetent rural detective, in another critically acclaimed hit, Memories of Murder, from young director Bong Joon-ho.
 It was the first of several critically acclaimed movies they would make together, with commentators describing Bong's relationship with Song as a "great actor-director collaboration".
 With it, Song swept the best actor awards at various awards ceremonies, including the 40th Grand Bell Awards in 2003, establishing himself as the best actor in the Korean film industry in the early 2000s.

-In 2004, Song starred in The President's Barber by debut director Im Chan-sang, which imagines the life of South Korean president Park Chung-hee's personal barber.
+In 2004, Song starred in The President's Barber by debut director Im Chan-sang, which imagines the life of South Korean president Park Chung Hee's personal barber.
 The following year he also took the lead in Antarctic Journal, a big-budget project by debut director Yim Pil-sung about an expedition in Antarctica that performed weakly at the box office.